-We model the network via a directed graph $\mathcal{G}(\mathcal{V}, \mathcal{E})$ in a threedimensional space modeling the sea.
+We model the network via a directed graph $\mathcal{G}(\mathcal{V}, \mathcal{E})$ in a three-dimensional space modeling the underwater environment.
 The nodes in \mathcal{V} are candidate positions, i.e., they represent points in the three-dimensional space, where it is possible to place a sensor.
 The actual positions of the sensors will be decided by the outcome of the optimization procedure.
 If we assume that underwater sensors are attached to buoys or placed in grids, it appears reasonable to assume their placement as limited to a discrete number of possible positions.

-We assume that certain positions belonging to $S \subseteq V$ generate a given amount of data which need to be transmitted to a special node v_t called network sink.
-For this reason, sensors must be mandatorily placed in positions generating data and also in v_t .
-We assume that the data are grouped into packets of identical size and, for any position $v \in V$, we denote with s_v the packet generation rate, i.e., the number of packets to transmit to the sink in one time period.
+We assume that certain positions belonging to $S \subseteq$ \mathcal{V} generate a given amount of data which need to be transmitted to a special node v_t called the network sink.
+For this reason, sensors must be mandatorily placed in positions generating data.
+Obviously, also the position of the network sink should be occupied by a node.
+We assume that the data are grouped into packets of identical size and, for any position $v \in \mathcal{V}$, we denote with s_v the packet generation rate, i.e., the number of packets to transmit to the sink in one time period.
 We can therefore distinguish between positive generation rate positions, where data are generated, and positions with $s_v = 0$, which are only introduced as candidates for relay placement.
-Finally, v_t has a negative generation rate equal to: $s{v_t} = -\sum{v \in V \setminus \{v_t\}} s_v$.
+Finally, v_t has a negative generation rate equal to: $s{v_t} = -\sum{v \in \mathcal{V} \setminus \{v_t\}} s_v.$ the edges of \mathcal{E} are derived as follows.

-According to the propagation model defined in Section 2, we can evaluate the path loss between every pair of nodes in \mathcal{V} .
-From the evaluation of these gains, the edges of \mathcal{E} are derived as follows.
 We assume that each node can choose among a fixed number of transmit power levels.
 We denote the set of available power levels by Π .
-The maximum power level is denoted by π{max} .
+The maximum power level is denoted by π{\max} .
 Let $\pi_T(u, v)$ denote the minimum power level required for a reliable transmission from node u to node v.
+For simplicity, in this paper we assume that this term does not vary over time.
+Our rationale still holds for cases where channel fluctuations need to be taken into account, by adding reasonable guard intervals.
 If for simplicity we assume that all nodes are capable to correctly hear a transmission if the received power is above a value π{\min} , then $\pi_T(u, v) = \pi{\min}/G(d(u, v))$, where d(u, v) denotes the distance between u and v and $G(\cdot)$ is the underwater propagation gain.
-In order to allow for the implementation of interference considerations in our model, we add in \mathcal{E} one directed edge e from uto v for each power level $\pi \in \Pi$ with $\pi_T(u, v) \leq \pi \leq \pi{\max}$.
+In order to allow for the implementation of interference considerations in our model, we add in \mathcal{E} one directed edge e from u to v for each power level $\pi \in \Pi$ with $\pi_T(u, v) \leq \pi \leq \pi{\max}$.
 We denote with $\pi(e)$ the power level associated with edge e.
 We remark that in this way we obtain redundant links between nodes.
 However, this is intentional, since first of all this way of generating edges allows us to account for a preliminary power control already in the graph topology.
 Moreover, even though every link between the same transmitter/receiver pair is identical for what concerns routing, it is not for the interference evaluation.
 This is a very important contribution of our work, which differentiates it from other studies dealing with network topologies modeled as a graph [4, 9].
 In general, those studies assume that only one link exists between two nodes and that such link exists iff the transmitter can reach the receiver with at least one power level.
 However, with this approach only very simplified interference models can be used.
 This point will be further discussed later in this section when dealing with interference issues.